cybercongress/go-cyber/docs/cyberd.md

 Need to solve problem of adjusting arrays capacity (to not copy arrays each time new linked cid added).
 Possible solution is to adjust capacity with reserve before resorting array.

-Therefore for building index we need to find sorting algorithm that will be fast on almost sorted arrays.
-Also we should implement it for GPU (todo: so it should better be parallelizable:
-Mergesort(Timsort), Heapsort, Smoothsort ... ?
+Todo: Therefore for building index we need to find sorting algorithm that will be fast on almost sorted arrays.
+Also we should implement it for GPU so it should better be parallelizable: Mergesort(Timsort), Heapsort, Smoothsort ...

 Now we have proof of rank of any given content address.
 While the relevance is still subjective by nature we have a collective proof that something was relevant for some community at some point in time.